wildmonkeydan/DragonFireC/README.md

 ## For OpenGLES 3.0
 --graphics=opengles3

-# Changing the static libs
-The example template uses a sample static lib.
-If you want to rename it or duplicate it, you can.
-Just be sure to change the link_to line in the premake5.lua file in the game folder.
-It needs to point the correct folder.

-link_to("LIB_FOLDER_NAME")

-Rerun premake and it will build your library for you.
-Note that by default link_to will add include dirs for your library folder and library/include.
-If you have other include needs you will have to add those to your premake file manually.

-If you do not want a static library, simply remove the link_to line from your lua script

 # (Optional) Get Raylib
 If you wish to use a specific version of raylib, follow the instructions below.
 If you want the current development version, skip this section and premake will download raylib for you.